 Training in Problem-Solving Treatment (PST) consists of two components:

 PST is an evidence-based counseling technique used in the IMPACT program.
-PST training consists of two components, didactic learning and case supervision.
+PST training consists of two components, didactic learning and case-based learning.
 We offer a free, online module that summarizes the evidence for and key elements of PST, including how to use this psychotherapeutic technique to treat depression.
 Go to our online training page, view the Table of Contents, and watch Module #5.

 Trainees can complete the didactic portion of the PST training in four to eight hours, either through in-person training or through our free online training program.
 The in-person training typically includes hands on training – like role-playing – that is not possible with the online training.
 Otherwise, the didactic content is very similar in both training methods.